spacetimeengineer/mupy/README.md

 ## Project ρ
 Project ρ (Recursive Hardware Operations) was a project which explored hardware modularity and manufacturing tecquniques.
 The basic idea was to ask if there was some set of optimal shapes / limited parts which could make it easier to print and assemble anything.
 The idea was borrowed from legos except that the parts would need to be designed with specific requirements in mind that would improve the quality of any assembly especially when it comes to binding and unbinding.

 ### General Modularity Requirements
+Imagine basic legos are provided to you along with Knex, Erector Sets and Some RoBlocks to spice the deal and imagine you were supplied enough hardware such that you could build almost anything you want say a space ship or something but you realize that the hardware is not optimozed for the assembly of certain things or it could be better or something Well this was the basises for this new approach to researching and developting modular hardware ; It was about aving options to buidl things and a space ship wass a hard test that would supply the requirements needed to make the [arts really optimal.

   - Maximize Material Independence / Material Configuration
   - Maximize Constructibility / Deconstructability Freedom